tejashri-110/Exercise-Tracker-App/README.md

-Exercise-Tracker-App
+<h3>Exercise-Tracker-App</h3>
+Main idea behind this project was to learn backend in MERN stack.

-This project is build with the reference of <a href="https://www.youtube.com/watch?v=7CqJlxBYj-M">this video</a>
+This project is made with the reference to <a href="https://www.youtube.com/watch?v=7CqJlxBYj-M">freeCodeCamp</a> tutorial.